Volunteers are the life force of our organisation and without them we would not be able to deliver the level of service that we offer.

 Reception volunteers welcome clients as they arrive and provide information that helps them to register and use the service.
 Click here for the role outline.

-Administration volunteers work alongside our staff helping to prepare documents, files and records.
+Administration volunteers work alongside our staff and volunteers helping to prepare documents, files and records.
 Click here for the role outline.

 When to join us?